 People take time, especially when working with interns.
-What is amazing to me is that some schools tell their students not to take an internship if unpaid.
-I believe that is poor counsel because some employers provide a phenomenal experience.
+What's amazing to me is that some schools tell their students not to take an internship if unpaid.
+I believe that's poor counsel because some employers provide a phenomenal experience.

 I challenge employers to Re-Think their intern program, or lack of a program and bring real value to business owners, leaders, managers and HR managers by creating an intern program that serves the unique needs of the intern first and results in a bigger return for the business - an end-to-end system that protects all parties.

 I've consulted with business leaders and owners, entrepreneurs, nonprofit executive directors, and HR managers regarding organizational performance gaps and lack of documented systems.
 Many times employers want to tap into intern talent.
 I remind them that this demographic has specific compliance demands that require a program focused on their unique needs.
 For example, when working with intern talent it requires a blended approach of academic and HRD strategies.

 What does it cost to design the program?
 It costs something more valuable than money.

 Most employers don't have a structured end-to-end intern program.
 I've invested six years researching and creating a program that improves and can stabilize a business and provides a high touch experiential program that benefits the intern that's built around the 6 DOL criteria.
 So what should you pay attention to?

 The internship, even though it includes actual operation of the facilities of the employer, is similar to training which would be given in an educational environment;